Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/templating.rst

-If you had selected both the chains ("Chain_a" and "Chain_b"), you would have still got the same result as in the example above, because the command maps to stroke only one selected chain.
+If you had selected both the chains ("Chain_a" and "Chain_b"), you would have still got the same result as in the example above, because the tool maps to stroke only one selected chain.

 In the following example also, only one chain is selected, but there are three strokes to map to.
 In this case, the same chain is copied three times